SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 ![single-info example](../fig/single-info.png)

 > ## Columns for variables and rows for observations
-> The rule of thumb, when setting up data in a table is: columns = variables, rows = observations, cells = data (values).
+> The rule of thumb, when setting up data in a table is: columns = variables, rows = observations, cells = data values.
 {: .callout}

 ## Fixing mistakes in data organisation